Venhuizen resigns from regents; to serve in House

 SIOUX FALLS, S.D.
 (KELO) — Tony Venhuizen resigned as a member of the South Dakota Board of Regents on Tuesday, the board said in a news release on Tuesday.

-Venhuizen was elected to the South Dakota House of Representatives in District 14.
+Venhuizen was elected in November to the South Dakota House of Representatives in District 14.
 He will be sworn in this month.
 His resignation was immediately effective.

+“SD is very proud of our state universities and it has been an honor to work on their behalf!”
+Venhuizen said on Twitter.

+Venhuizen is a son-in-law of former Governor Dennis Daugaard.
+He served on Daugaard’s gubernatorial staff for eight years, including the final four years as chief of staff.
+He returned to serve as a senior adviser to Governor Kristi Noem and later was her chief of staff.

 Venhuizen formerly served as the Board of Regents’ student member from 2003-2008, appointed by Gov. Mike Rounds three times.
 He returned to the board after being appointed by Gov. Noem in 2021.
 Noem will name a successor to complete Venhuizen’s term, which was scheduled to end in 2027.